Experience Verification Letter

 SUBJECT:

-Military Aviation Maintenance Experience Verification for [SERVICE MEMBER NAME]
+Military Aviation Maintenance Experience Verification for [service member name]

 1. PURPOSE.
 This letter certifies the military aviation maintenance experience of the below-named service member, in support of their application for an FAA Airframe and/or Powerplant Mechanic Certificate under 14 CFR §65.77.